Romanization of Persian: Antiquity

-A sample romanization (a poem by Hafez):
+A sample romanization (a poem by the Persian poet Hâfez):

 Other romanization schemes

 Baháʼí Persian romanization

 Baháʼís use a system standardized by Shoghi Effendi, which he initiated in a general letter on March 12, 1923.
 The Baháʼí transliteration scheme was based on a standard adopted by the Tenth International Congress of Orientalists which took place in Geneva in September 1894.
-Shoghi Effendi changed some details of the Congress's system, most notably in the use of digraphs in certain cases (e.g. s͟h instead of š), and in incorporating the solar letters when writing the definite article al- (Arabic: ال) according to pronunciation (e.g. ar-Rahim, as-Saddiq, instead of al-Rahim, al-Saddiq).
+Shoghi Effendi changed some details of the Congress's system, most notably in the use of digraphs in certain cases (e.g. s͟h instead of š).

 A detailed introduction to the Baháʼí Persian romanization can usually be found at the back of a Baháʼí scripture.

 ASCII Internet romanizations

 It is common to write Persian language with only the Latin alphabet (as opposed to the Persian alphabet) especially in online chat, social networks, emails and SMS.
 It has developed and spread due to a former lack of software supporting the Persian alphabet, and/or due to a lack of knowledge about the software that was available.
 Although Persian writing is supported in recent operating systems, there are still many cases where the Persian alphabet is unavailable and there is a need for an alternative way to write Persian with the basic Latin alphabet.
-This way of writing is sometimes called Fingilish or Pingilish (a portmanteau of Farsi or Persian and English).
-In most cases this is an ad hoc simplification of the scientific systems listed above (such as ALA-LC or BGN/PCGN), but ignoring any special letters or diacritical signs. ع may be written using the numeral "3", as in the Arabic chat alphabet (though this is rarely done).
+This way of writing is sometimes called Fingilish or Pingilish (a portmanteau of Fârsi or Persian and English).
+In most cases this is an ad hoc simplification of the scientific systems listed above (such as ALA-LC or BGN/PCGN), but ignoring any special letters or diacritical signs.
 The details of the spelling also depend on the contact language of the speaker; for example, the vowel [u] is often spelt "oo" after English, but Persian speakers from Germany and some other European countries are more likely to use "u".

+Persian alphabet based on Latin in USSR

+In the USSR from 1931 to 1938, the Persian alphabet based on Latin was used.
+It was used for teaching in schools, the Bejraqe Sorx (Red Banner) newspaper was published in Ashgabat, as well as textbooks and other literature.